Piengo/Django-Social-Web-App/README.md

 # Social Web App

-A social meet up platform (dating website) built using python with django, vanilla javascript, html, css and some bootstrap.
+A social meet up platform (dating website) built using Python with Django, PostgresSQL, vanilla Javascript, HTML, CSS and some Bootstrap.